 A brand name doesn’t guarantee the quality.
 Major brand name companies invest a lot of money in advertising which increases the price of their instruments.
 Also, they specialize in high priced professional guitars.
 On the other hand, smaller brand name companies often focus on entry and intermediate level instruments, which is exactly what you need.

 If you decide to go with some famous brand you might end up spending more money on the same or even poorer quality product.
 It is important to remember that even if your favorite guitarist plays certain branded guitar on stage, it doesn’t mean that he/she uses it personally for everyday practice.
 This is just an effective marketing tool that major companies use to attract more buyers.

 The list is pretty simple.
-Keep these five things in mind and you will have a perfect guitar in your hands in no time.
+Keep these five things in mind and you’ll have no problem choosing the perfect guitar for you.